NCEAS/submissions-bot/README.md

 Every ten minutes, the bot visits the Member Node's [/object](http://jenkins-1.dataone.org/jenkins/job/API%20Documentation%20-%20trunk/ws/api-documentation/build/html/apis/MN_APIs.html#MNRead.listObjects) endpoint and asks for a list of the objects that have been modified in the last ten minutes.
 Modifications include being created, updated, archived, or having a property of the object's system metadata modified (e.g., changing rights holder).
-This endpoint produces a list of PIDs, which the bot checks against a [whitelist](https://cn.dataone.org/cn/v2/accounts/CN=arctic-data-admins,DC=dataone,DC=org) of admin orcid Ids, and filters out any PIDs not submitted by an admin.
+This endpoint produces a list of PIDs, which the bot checks against a [whitelist](https://cn.dataone.org/cn/v2/accounts/CN=arctic-data-admins,DC=dataone,DC=org) of admin orcid Ids, and filters out any PIDs submitted by an admin.
 For each filtered PID, the bot gets the first version of the PID in the obsolescence chain, and checks RT for a ticket that contains the first version PID in its title.
 For example, if the PID is 'arctic-data.1234.1', the bot looks for a ticket with 'arctic-data.1234' in the title.
 The bot then creates a ticket if a matching RT ticket is not found or comments on the existing ticket if one is found.